-Oral Presentation - The students:

-16-20 Excellent 11-15 Very Good 6-10 Developing 0-5 Beginning Introduce themselves and Demonstrate very good Demonstrate general Share information about clearly explain their project understanding of the topic understanding of the their project Demonstrate clear Answer most questions project or topic Attempt to answer understanding of the topic clearly and correctly Answer some of the questions but have · Answer all questions clearly Speak clearly with some eye questions about the contact at all times project to explain things components

-Use scientific vocabulary · Speak clearly and make eye

-Use some scientific vocabulary

-- Use everyday language

-- trouble remembering

-- Attempt to communicate but are just too nervous or excited

-Exhibit - The exhibit:

-and correctly
+information.

-XIIIDIL - IIIG GXIIIDIL.
-9-10 Excellent 6-8 Very Good 3-5 Developing 0-2 Beginning Is well organized and neat Uses text, pictures/diagrams, charts/trables & materials Summarizes procedure materials - Summarizes procedure Indicates what the project is about Identifies some information about Is still in the process of being created Uses text to share information Highlights major results Clearly states conclusion States conclusion and/or results procedure or conclusion Is difficult to read or understand

-Log Book - The log book:

-.og book - The log book.
-9-10 Excellent 6-8 Very Good 3-5 Developing 0-2 Beginning Contains dates, sources, and the steps that were followed during the science project.
+16-20 Excellent 11-15 Very Good 6-10 Developing 0-5 Beginning Introduce themselves and clearly explain their project Demonstrate clear understanding of the topic Answer all questions clearly and correctly Use scientific vocabulary Speak clearly and make eye contact at all times Demonstrate very good understanding of the topic Answer most questions clearly and correctly Speak clearly with some eye contact Use some scientific vocabulary Demonstrate general understanding of the project or topic Answer some of the questions about the project Use everyday language to explain things Share information about their project Attempt to answer questions but have trouble remembering Attempt to communicate but are just too nervous or excited ontact at all times hibit - The exhibit: 9-10 Excellent 6-8 Very Good 3-5 Developing 0-2 Beginning Is well organized and neat Is well organized or neat Indicates what the Is still in the process of Uses text, pictures/diagrams, project is about being created charts/tables & materials materials Identifies some Uses text to share Summarizes procedure Summarizes procedure information about information Highlights major results Clearly states conclusion States conclusion and/or results Is missing some key components Is difficult to read or understand a Back The lea beak g Book - The log book: g Book - The log book: 9-10 Excellent Contains dates, sources, 6-8 Very Good Contains some dates.
+3-5 Developing Contains a little 0-2 Beginning Is at the very beginning sources and the data.

 Does not have to be neatly done.

-Contains some dates, sources and some steps that were followed during the project.
-Contains a little information about the sources and the data.
-Is at the very beginning stages of recording information.
+project.

+followed during the science